zenorocha/liferay-learn/docs/commerce/2.x/en/installation-and-upgrades/installation-overview.md

 # Installation Overview

-The article details prerequisites, information about required software, installation and deployment, and how to maintain Liferay Commerce.
+This article details prerequisites, information about required software, installation and deployment, and how to maintain Liferay Commerce.
 Liferay Commerce is built on Liferay Digital Experience Platform.
-Therefore, it is necessary to install Liferay DXP first before installing Liferay Commerce.
+Therefore, it is necessary to install Liferay DXP before installing Liferay Commerce.

 ## Prerequisites

-Before installing, consult the systems requirements and the Liferay DXP deployment documentation.
+Before installing, consult system requirements and the Liferay DXP deployment checklist.

 ### System Requirements

-See the [Liferay Commerce 2.0 Compatibility Matrix](https://web.liferay.com/documents/14/21598941/Liferay+Commerce+2.0+Compatibility+Matrix/0ed97477-f5a7-40a6-b5ab-f00d5e01b75f) to view the list of supported technologies.
+See the [Liferay Commerce 2.0 Compatibility Matrix](https://web.liferay.com/documents/14/21598941/Liferay+Commerce+2.0+Compatibility+Matrix/0ed97477-f5a7-40a6-b5ab-f00d5e01b75f) for the list of supported technologies.

 ### Liferay DXP Deployment Checklist